ReconnectedCC/docs/faq/claiming.md

 # Creating a claim

-To create a claim, get a Golden Hoe.
+To create a claim, get a Golden Hoe by crafting it or running /kits and selecting the claim kit (the golden hoe).
 Holding the Golden Hoe will show you the amount of claim blocks you can use.

 <img src="/img/claiming/hold_hoe.png">